countertop materials

 A natural stone with a smooth matte surface, soapstone can be found in hues ranging from soft grey to charcoal.
 It is entirely stain-resistant—not even acid can penetrate its tough surface.

-It is also heat resistant, making it perfect for a variety of food prep tasks that take up a lot of space.
+It is also heat resistant, making it perfect for various food prep tasks that take up much space.
 You don’t need to buy special cleaners for the stone; just wiping it down should maintain it well.

 However, if you wish to enhance the depth of color and design, special mineral oils are available that will bring out the object’s beauty.